ITU-BDSA23-GROUP24/Chirp/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] ...
 - [ ] There are tests that tests the implemented functionality
 - [ ] The tests pass without issue
+- [ ] There are no warnings or errors when running 'dotnet build'